brettz9/atyourcommand/README.md

     have full control over where tools appear; do this by modifying the Firefox Add-ons SDK itself so capability baked-in?)
     1. Integrate with or replicate Greasemonkey behavior also?
+    1. Get context menu to support hiding items via whitelist or blacklist until exposed by a key command (so that for normal browsing, the context menu is light, but can be made more powerful at a keystroke).
 1. Utilize (JavaScript-based) Blockly for pipelining of any kind of command (though avoid baking in UI as UI should be flexible, e.g., to allow use in menu, toolbar, add-on bar, etc.); also macro-like